tekajuna/CCBlade.jl/docs/src/wake_model.md

 From here on, we resume with standard wind-turbine conventions regarding frame of references.

-Crucially, we still assume the independance of annular sections on the rotor.
+Crucially, we still assume the independance of annular sections on the rotor (even though it is provably doubtful) we want to keep a simple numerical method.
 A formal motivation for this is given in [Branlard2015, sect.4.3] for the case of the straight cylinder wake model.
-In practice this means the following: every anular section has an assocaited bound vorticity ``\gamma_b`` that corresponds to the circulation of the blades at that location.
+In practice this means the following: every anular section has an associated bound vorticity ``\gamma_b`` that corresponds to the circulation of the blades at that location.
 Neglecting the circulation of all the other anular sections, the vorticity in all other wake components may be expressed as a function of the bound vorticity, by the Kelvin theorem (circulation is conserved).
 We thus have (see also [Branlard2016, 2.3]):
 ```math
 \Gamma_r = -2\pi r \gamma_b
 ```